-The person or position that is nominated to represent the industry organisation in making decisions during the incident investigation, response and recovery.
+The person or position that is nominated to represent the industry organisation in making decisions during the response.

 This person will sit at the response decision table and must have the ability and authority to make immediate decisions that are binding on organisation members including decisions with both financial and operational impacts and implications.
-They should be available for the length of the response to ensure continuity, or ensure that processes are in place to enable transition to an alternate.
+They, or an alternate with equivalent delegated authority, should be available for the length of the response to ensure continuity.
+Processes are required to enable seamless transition to an alternate.